Dasharo/docs/docs/unified/msi/faq.md

 ## The TPM module is required to install Heads.
 Will this one work?

 We do not recommend to buy any cheap replacement TPM chips.
 We observed board malfunctions with such chips.
-I can only advise to buy original MSI TPM chips:
+We can only advise buying original MSI TPM chips:
 <https://www.msi.com/Motherboard/TPM-20-Module>.
 Either TPM 2.0 (MS-4462) or TPM 2.0 (9672), both will work.
 Pay attention to the interface used and pin count, it must be SPI interface and 12-1 pin.
 We also